 “Saudade: A Portugese word for a feeling, or longing for something, or some event that one is fond of, which is gone, but might return in a distant future…often carries a fatalistic tone and repressed knowledge that the object of longing may never return.”
 (Wikipedia)

 “Third culture kid” (TCK) is interchangeable today with “cross-cultural kid” (CCK), but many other terms exist including the following:”adult cross-cultural kid” (ACCK) ; “adult third culture kid” (ATCK), “global nomad”, “hidden immigrant” and “third culture individual.”
-In case anyone would like to learn more about this topic, here are links to six website/blogs related to this subject that I’ve visited recently: http://crossculturalkid.org ; http://denizenmag.com ; http://www.libbystephens.com/blog ; http://thedisplacednation.com ; http://www.tckworld.com/ An article in Wikipedia sums up the benefits and challenges of being a “third culture kid” very well: https://en.wikipedia.org/wiki/Third_culture_kid
+In case anyone would like to learn more about this topic, here are links to four website/blogs related to this subject that I’ve visited recently: https://communicatingacrossboundariesblog.com/tck-resources/blogs/; http:/crossculturalkid.org ; http://denizenmag.com ; https://thedisplacednation.com ; http://www.tckworld.com/ ; An article in Wikipedia sums up the benefits and challenges of being a “third culture kid” very well: Communicating Across Boundaries ; https://en.wikipedia.org/wiki/Third_culture_kid

 When I was a child, I would look up at the night sky and imagine myself to be in the company of Peter Pan, Wendy, John and Michael, escaping to Neverland with arms outstretched, as if flying were the most natural form of transportation in the world.
 After several trial flights off the edge of a barn loft into a pile of hay, I had to accept reality.
 There have been times in my life, though, when I experienced “flying dreams”–ones in which I felt detached from my physical body, yet was fully aware that I was soaring above the earth, elated by my freedom, no longer bound by the limits of space and time.
 Even upon waking, the feelings associated with being at peace and in a state of wonder would remain with me long afterwards.
 While watching the lunar eclipse on September 27, 2015, I marvelled, again, at nature’s awesome display.
 As I watched the moon pass through earth’s shadow–our home planet temporarily blocking the rays of the sun–the moonscape took on a mysterious blood red glow.
 Lovely!
 These are a few of the photos I took that night from our deck in the city.